When you purchase through our links, we may earn a commission. As an Amazon affiliate, we earn from qualifying purchases.

 To clean your Austrian shades, dust them off with a soft brush or vacuum attachment.
 Be sure to remove any dust or dirt from the folds and loops.
 For more stubborn stains, spot-clean the fabric using mild detergent and warm water.
 Be sure to test the detergent on a small, inconspicuous area first to ensure it does not damage the fabric.

-Best practices for maintaining your Austrian shades include avoiding direct sunlight, which can cause the fabric to fade or discolor, and avoiding harsh chemicals or abrasive cleaners, which can damage the fabric.
+For optimal maintenance of Austrian blinds, avoid direct sunlight to prevent fabric discoloration and fading, and use gentle cleaners to avoid damaging the material.
 It is also essential to check the cords and mechanism regularly to ensure they are working correctly and to make any necessary repairs or adjustments.

 FAQ